horacephair/horacephair.github.io/README.md

 ## Craggy Island
 <em>Christen, Doruk, Jhasen, Kalina</em>

+* Couch in the living room
+* Mattress in the slightly musty basement

 ##Other Locations?
 * House Longlawn in the northern kingdom has two couches and plentiful floor (misuba, m.robins)